aeszyman/ARTH312/exam_study_guide.md

 ###### Midterm
 1. _Utrecht Psalter_, from the abbey of Saint Peter, Hautvillers, France, ca. 820.
 Ink on vellum.
-(11-1)
 2. Equestrian portrait of Charlemagne or Charles the Bald, from Metz, France, ninth century.
 Bronze, originally gilt.
-(11-13)
 3. Palatine Chapel of Charlemagne, Aachen, Germany, 805.
-(11-19)
 4. Schematic plan for a monastery, from Saint Gall, Switzerland, ca. 819.
 Red ink on parchment.
-(11-20)
 5. Doors with relief panels, commissioned by Bishop Bernward for Saint Michael's, Hildesheim, Germany, 1015.
 Bronze.
-(11-25)
 6. Column, Saint Michael's, Hildesheim, ca. 1015.
-(11-25A)
 7. Christ blessing Otto II and Theophanu, 972.
 Ivory.
-(11-28)
 8. _Gero Crucifix_, Cologne Cathedral, Cologne, Germany, ca. 970.
 Painted wood.
-(11-29)
 9. Otto III enthroned, _Gospel Book of Otto III_, from Reichenau, Germany, 1000.
 Tempera on vellum.
-(11-30)
 10. South portal of Saint-Pierre, Moissac, France, ca. 1115.
-(12-1)
 11. Reliquary statue of Sainte Foy, late 10th or early 11th century with later additions.
 Gold, silver gilt, jewels, and cameos over a wood core.
-(12-2)
 12. Saint-Sernin, Toulouse, France, ca. 1070.
-(12-5)
-13. Santo Domingo, Silos, ca. 1100.
-(12-8B)
+13. Christ on the way to Emmaus, cloister pier relief at the abbey of Santo Domingo, Silos, 12th century.
 14. Cloister of Saint-Pierre, Moissac, France, ca. 1100.
-(12-10)
 15. Gislebertus, _Last Judgment_, west tympanum of Saint-Lazare, Autun, France, ca. 1120.
 Marble.
-(12-15)
-16.
+16. Sutton Hoo Ship Burial, 7th c.
-17.
+17. Emeterius, the tower and scriptorium of San Salvador de Tábara, colophon of the _Commentary on the Apocalypse_ by Beatus, from Tábara, Spain, 970.
+Tempera on parchment.
 18. _Pentecost_ and _Mission of the Apostles_, tympanum of the center portal of the narthex of La Madeleine, Vézelay, France, 1120.
-(12-16)
-19.
+19. Saint Matthew, _Gospel Book of Archbishop Ebbo of Reims_, from the abbey of Saint Peter, Hautvillers, France, 835.
+Ink and tempera on vellum.
-20.
+20. Cross-inscribed page, folio of the _Lindisfarne Gospels_, from Northumbria, England, 721.
+Tempera on vellum.
 21. Hildegard reveals her visions, detail of a facsimile of a lost folio in the _Scivias_ by Hildegard of Bingen, from Trier or Bingen, Germany, ca. 1150.
-(12-25)
-22.
+22. Saint Matthew, folio of the _Gospel Book of Charlemagne_, from Aachen, Germany, 800.
+Ink and tempera on vellum.
 23. Head reliquary of Saint Alexander, from the abbey church, Stavelot, Belgium, 1145.
 Silver repoussé (partly gilt), gilt bronze, gems, pearls, and enamel.
-(12-28)
 24. [Hereford Worl Map](https://www.themappamundi.co.uk/mappa-mundi/), Hereford Cathedral Treasury, ca. 1300.
 25. Battle of Hastings, detail of the _Bayeux Tapestry_, from Bayeux Cathedral, Bayeux, France, ca. 1080.
 Embroidered wool on linen.
-(12-41)
 ###### Final
 26. Cathedral of Reims, France. ca. 1290.
 (13-1)
 27. Ambulatory and radiating chapels, abbey church, Saint-Denis, France, 1140.
 (13-2)